 While it may be one of the first meals that most of us ever attempt to cook, there is a science to the perfect grilled cheese sandwich.
 Toast the bread on both sides, to add buttery flavor and promote even melting; cook the sandwich low and slow, for an even, deep brown crust; use plenty of American cheese; and don't forget to salt.
 The result is the crunchy, buttery, melty sandwich of your childhood dreams.

-- 2 slices American, cheddar, or Jack cheese
+2 to 4 slices American, cheddar, or Jack cheese

-Melt 1 piece of butter in a large nonstick skillet over medium heat until foaming subsides.
+In a 10-inch nonstick skillet, melt 1 piece of butter over medium heat until foaming subsides.
 Add both bread slices and cook, swirling occasionally, until pale golden brown on bottom sides, about 2 minutes.

-Transfer bread to a cutting board, toasted side up.
+Transfer bread to a work surface, toasted side up.
 Place cheese slices on top of one slice, then close sandwich, with both toasted sides facing inward.

-Melt 1 piece of butter in skillet and reduce heat to medium-low.
-Add sandwich and cook, swirling occasionally, until deep, even golden brown, about 5 minutes.
-Remove sandwich using a flexible metal spatula.
-Add remaining butter.
-Return sandwich to skillet, cooked side up.
+Add 1 piece of butter to skillet, reduce heat to medium-low, and cook until melted.
+Add sandwich and cook, swirling occasionally and pressing with your hand or a cooking weight, until deep, even golden brown, about 5 minutes.
+Using a flexible spatula, transfer sandwich to work surface.
+Add remaining butter to skillet, cook until melted, then return sandwich to skillet, toasted side up.
 Season with salt.
-Cook, swirling occasionally, until second side is deep, even golden brown and cheese is thoroughly melted, about 5 minutes.
+Cook, swirling occasionally, until second side is deep, even golden brown and cheese is thoroughly melted, about 5 minutes; if cheese isn't fully melted, cover skillet and continue to cook until cheese is melted.
 Serve immediately.

 10-inch nonstick skillet